 It is estimated that up to 60-70% of audio distortions come from excessive bass and reflections within your listening room.
 The other 30-40% of distortions are from unwanted resonances within the equipment or from acoustic feedback.
 Reducing either of these distortions by at least half will result in a much better sound.

 Having tried many products over the years, we know that those illustrated below work.
 Many other products are on the market but are not all equal in their effect on sound.
 All will make a difference to the sound but some can make a bad difference.
-We recommend below the ones that we have found produce major sonic improvements in a natural way.
+This is because many panel applications absorb the frequencies, not the excess energy created in a room, and mostly the high and mid range frequencies.
+Most room problems occur from too much bass energy and theses alternative approaches do not attend to the lower frequencies.
+The result is often one of over-damping and a skewed room frequency response.

 It is now accepted that approximately 60-70% of an audio system’s distortions are as a result of excessive bass energy and reflections within your listening room.
 Therefore treating the room acoustic problems can be a very cost effective upgrade path, often costing less than upgrading electronics or speakers.

-Most rooms suffer from too much bass energy which concentrates in corners and nodal points.
+Most rooms suffer from too much bass energy which concentrates in corners and nodal points along walls.
 When this is excessive, it reduces transparency right across the frequency bandwidth and causes smearing of the imaging.
 Removing or reducing this excess bass energy results in more tuneful, controlled bass frequencies, rhythm and timing is more correct.

 This Italian manufacturer makes cylindrical pieces called Diffusion Absorption Acoustic Devices, DAAD.
 As the acronym suggests, these room tuning products offer a unique combination of absorption and diffusion capabilities.
 Their principal function is to absorb and remove excessive levels of bass energy.
-Not the removal of certain frequencies that other devices do which can skew the tonal balance without dealing with the main problem.
+They do not remove specific frequencies that other competitive devices do which skews the tonal balance without dealing with the main problem, bass energy concentration.

-Using DAADs avoids a common problem with many alternative approaches to room acoustics control, that of over damping.
-Most traditional acoustic treatment devices, usually panels fixed to the wall in a haphazard fashion tend to absorb the medium and high frequencies without any effective reduction of the lower frequencies.
-This tends to skew the frequency response without dealing with sound pressure build up.
+Most traditional acoustic treatment devices, usually panels fixed to the wall in a haphazard fashion, tend to absorb the medium and high frequencies without any effective reduction of the lower frequencies.
+This tends to skew the frequency response and does not deal with sound pressure build up.

 They are also very light.
 Hence they can be placed in position for critical listening sessions and removed when not required.
 If you move house – or change rooms – they go with you and never become redundant.